gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Improved script compilation performance

-Gradle 8.0 introduces an interpreter for the [declarative plugins {} blocks](userguide/plugins.html#sec:constrained_syntax) in `.gradle.kts` scripts that make the overall build time around 20% faster.
+Gradle 8.0 introduces an interpreter for the [declarative plugins {} blocks](userguide/plugins.html#sec:constrained_syntax) in `.gradle.kts` scripts that make the overall script compilation time around 20% faster.
 Calling the Kotlin compiler for declarative `plugins {}` blocks is avoided by default.

 To utilize this performance, ensure you are using the supported formats in the declarative `plugins {}` blocks, for example: